What is Implied Warranty?

 An implied warranty is either oral or contractual legal term in any sale with the assurance that the product sold to the customer will meet their expectation & the purpose it needs to serve, it is not applicable for services.
 It is a presumption that the product delivered to a customer will work and serves its purpose fully, i.e. if we purchase a watch, it comes with an assurance that it works well and shows the time correctly.

 - It generally expresses the quality of goods sold to a customer.

-- It must fulfill the purpose for which the goods are sold, and also, it must meet the customer expectation.
+- It must fulfil the purpose for which the goods are sold, and also, it must meet the customer expectation.

 - It protects customer rights against fraudulent activities by the seller.

-- If the goods don’t fulfill the purpose, it gives rights for the customer to take action against the seller.
+- If the goods don’t fulfil the purpose, it gives rights for the customer to take action against the seller.

 Examples of Implied Warranty

 Let’s consider if we purchase a mixer.
 It implies that it should grind well and everything which is mentioned as per the manual.
 If it doesn’t, then the customer can ask for a replacement or warranty from the seller, which covers under an express warranty.